markdrehmann/bowmaker-guide/NOTES.md

 ---
 add more bowmakers and drawings

-Today's project: add drawing photos to project directory?
+Today's project: add drawing photos to project directory? - Sartory and Adam are good, redo Tourte and Persoit